jstar88/Config-Manager/README.md

         ?>
 ```
 * MYSQL
- You need a configuration manager with database informations like
+ You need a configuration file with database informations like

  ``` php
       <?php